Lines of Torres Vedras: Construction

 The work began on the main defensive works on 3 November 1809, initially at the Fort of São Julião da Barra and almost immediately afterwards at the Fort of São Vicente (St. Vincent) overlooking the town of Torres Vedras and at the Fort of Alqueidão on top of Monte Agraço.
 The entire construction was carried out in great secrecy and the French never became aware of it.
 Only one report appeared in the London newspapers, a major source of information for Napoleon.
 It is said that the British government did not know about the forts and was stunned when Wellington first said in dispatches that he had retreated to them.
 Even the British Ambassador in Lisbon appears to have been unaware of what was happening.
-These defences were accompanied by a scorched earth policy to their north in which the inhabitants were told to leave their farms, destroying all food they could not take and anything else that may be useful to the French.
+These defences were accompanied by a scorched earth policy to their north in which the inhabitants were told to leave their farms, destroying all food they could not take and anything else that might be useful to the French.
 Although ultimately contributing to the success of the defence, this policy led to high rates of mortality among the Portuguese who had retreated south of the lines.
 By some estimates 40,000 died.